pcboy/the-law/Japan/Taxes.md

 旅費交通費 will be used for a flight ticket for instance.
 Or to pay for your hotel during a trip, but that also works for a taxi.

 The reason for the travel matters for choosing the proper account which makes it very complex.
-A same taxi fee can be a travel expense, a transportation expense, or an entertainment expense depending on the reason for taking that taxi.
+A same taxi fee can be a travel expense, a training expense, or an entertainment expense depending on the reason for taking that taxi.
 If you go to a remote area for training for instance, your shinkansen expense should be registered with the Training account (研修費) instead.

 ## Miscellaneous expenses (雑費等)